Mughujay/Mughujay/README.md

 - 👋 Hi, I’m @Mughujay and i am new in the programation world.
-Hope a do great!
+Hope i do great!
 - 👀 I’m interested in ...
 Improve myself and be able to get a nice job
 - 🌱 I’m currently learning ... how to develop in salesforce platform
 - 💞️ I’m looking to collaborate on ... a better world and happiness